exercism/website-copy/tracks/scala/bob/mentoring.md

 ### Common suggestions

-- Tests for the different cases should be broken into well named functions - isShouting, isShoutingQuestion, etc.
+- Tests for the different cases should be broken into well named functions - `isShouting`, `isShoutingQuestion`, etc.
 - Exercise can be solved without use of complex regular expressions.